rean/rain-workload-toolkit/src/radlab/rain/workload/rubis/README.md

 ## Implementation in RAIN

 The current implementation of the RUBiS workload in RAIN is based on the version 1.4.3 of the [OW2 RUBiS](http://rubis.ow2.org/) (which, at the time of writing, is the last available version).
-Specifically, the implementation is currently based on the Java servlets version of RUBiS (but it shouldn't be too difficult to adapt it to work with other RUBiS incarnations).
+Specifically, the implementation is currently based on the PHP and Java servlets versions of RUBiS (but it shouldn't be too difficult to adapt it to work with other RUBiS incarnations).

 As a final remark, since the OW2 RUBiS seems to be an abandoned project, I strongly suggest you to use the following RUBiS version: